compsci-adl/webdev-25/workshop-1/README.md

 ```

 ### Promises
 Promises are used to handle asynchronous operations in JavaScript.
-They are like a guaranteed that something will happen in the future.
+They are like a guarantee that something will happen in the future.
 Promises can either be pending, fulfilled, or rejected.

 ```javascript
 let promise = new Promise((resolve, reject) => {